Corey Schueneman

-Corey Schueneman (born September 2, 1995) is an American professional ice hockey defenseman for the Hershey Bears of the American Hockey League (AHL) while under contract to the Washington Capitals of the National Hockey League (NHL).
-Originally undrafted by teams in the NHL, Schueneman has also previously played for the Montreal Canadiens.
+Corey Schueneman (born September 2, 1995) is an American professional ice hockey defenseman currently playing under contract to the Anaheim Ducks of the National Hockey League (NHL).
+Originally undrafted by teams in the NHL, Schueneman has also previously played for the Montreal Canadiens and St Louis Blues.

 Playing career

 Schueneman played junior hockey in the United States Hockey League (USHL) with the Muskegon Lumberjacks and the Des Moines Buccaneers before committing to a collegiate career with the Western Michigan Broncos of the National Collegiate Hockey Conference (NCHC).

 As an undrafted free agent, Schueneman following a four-year collegiate career and captaining the Broncos in his senior year, Schueneman was signed on an amateur try-out contract for the remainder of the 2018–19 season and also a one-year AHL contract for the following season with the Stockton Heat, the primary affiliate of the Calgary Flames, on March 22, 2019.

 After splitting the 2019–20 season, with the Heat and the Kansas City Mavericks of the ECHL, Schueneman left the Heat as a free agent and was signed to a one-year AHL contract with the Laval Rocket on July 3, 2020.

 In the following pandemic delayed 2020–21 season, Schueneman collected 7 points through his first 21 games with the Rocket before signing a one-year, two-way contract for the following season with the Rocket's NHL affiliate, the Montreal Canadiens, on April 2, 2021.

 Schueneman began the season with the Rocket before earning his first recall to the NHL on December 8, 2021.
 He was later returned to the AHL before earning a second recall and making his long-awaited NHL debut with the Canadiens, registering an assist in a 5–4 overtime defeat to the Tampa Bay Lightning on December 28, 2021.
 Continuing to split time between the Rocket and the Canadiens, he scored his first NHL goal in a March 17, 2022 game against the Dallas Stars.
 The goal was mistakenly announced in the arena as his second career goal, to which he quipped "I didn't hear it, but if I have another one there I'll gladly take it."
 He would indeed manage a second goal that season, as part of a 5–4 shootout victory against the Lighting on April 2.